-Preference is given to those honorable separated veterans (this means an honorable or general discharge) who served on active duty in the Armed Forces.
-Effective on October 1, 1980, military retirees at or above the rank of major or equivalent, are not entitled to preference unless they qualify as disabled veterans.
+Preference is given to those honorably separated veterans (this means an honorable or general discharge) who served on active duty in the Armed Forces.
+Retirees at or above the rank of major or equivalent are not entitled to preference unless they qualify as disabled veterans.

 For more information about the Veteran's Preference Hiring Program, see the Federal Government's Veteran's Preference Web Page.

 Home Loan Guarantee

 Military veterans are entitled to a home loan guarantee (within dollar limits) when they purchase a home.
 While this is commonly referred to as a "VA Home Loan," the money is not actually loaned by the government.
 Instead, the government acts as a sort of co-signer on the loan, and guarantees the lending institution that they will cover the loan if the veteran defaults.
 This can result in a substantial reduction in interest rates, and a lower down payment requirement.

 For more information, see the VA's Home Loan Guarantee Web site.